bleachbit/docs/_posts/2015-09-25-shred-files-and-wipe-disks.md

 1. It can be very slow, so many people aren't willing to use it.
 2. File systems allocate space in fixed chunks called a block size, and many files do not use all of the last block.
 A 5,000,000 byte file on a 4096 size block file system would use 1220 full blocks and 1 partial block with 2880 bytes.
 Say the file was deleted and a new file in the same place used 1024 byte of the last block.
 That means 1856 bytes of the old file (0.03%) is not overwritten in what is called the "slack space" of the new file.
 Because cleaning slack space is tricky and realistically little useful data can be recovered from such tiny pieces (typically not more than 4096 bytes), BleachBit does not clean slack space when wiping free disk space.
 (Remember: BleachBit _does_ wipe slack when wiping individual files.)
 3. When an area of a modern hard drive is damaged, it automatically remaps the bad sector to a spare.
 The operating system and applications are unaware of the move, so wiping the drive ignores the damaged area.
-According to [DBAN](http://www.dban.org/node/34), a powerful disk wiping tool, most of its wipe methods do not wipe bad remapped sectors, though one method does.
+According to [DBAN](https://dban.org/), a powerful disk wiping tool, it does not erase remapped sectors and hidden areas.

 ### How to securely delete data